ypark0502/CoffeeExcelAnalysis/README.md

 **Technologies**: Microsoft Excel (XLOOKUP, IF, INDEX, MATCH, PIVOT TABLES, SLICERS, TIMELINE, BAR AND LINE CHARTS)
 ## Process
-* Use functions like XLOOKUP, INDEX, MATCH, and also IF statements to create additional columns in the "orders" tab using data from other tabs
+* Used functions like XLOOKUP, INDEX, MATCH, and also IF statements to create additional columns in the "orders" tab using data from other tabs
   * Such as Email, Country, Coffee Type, Unit Price, Sales, etc.
-  * For Sales column, perform basic multiplication of unit price and quantity to get sales dollar amount
+  * For Sales column, performed basic multiplication of unit price and quantity to get sales dollar amount
-* Format dates and numbers to make numbers less ambiguous
+* Formated dates and numbers to make numbers less ambiguous
-  * This includes formatting sales to be in USD, size to be in kg, etc.
+  * This included formatting sales to be in USD, size to be in kg, etc.
-* Clean data in Excel by going to Data tab and checking for duplicates
+* Cleaned data in Excel by going to Data tab and checking for duplicates
-* Convert the Range to a Table to provide data source for Pivot Tables and Pivot Charts
+* Converted the Range to a Table to provide data source for Pivot Tables and Pivot Charts
-* Create various Pivot Tables and Charts in separate sheets and customize visuals using formatting
+* Createed various Pivot Tables and Charts in separate sheets and customize visuals using formatting
+ * Included Sales Over Time and Timeline to highlight importance of sales trends by period, as well as filters like Roast Type, Product Size, etc.
-* Organize Pivot Charts into dashboard
+* Organized Pivot Charts into dashboard
 ## Dashboard Screenshot
 ![exceldashboard](https://github.com/user-attachments/assets/b82c45bd-f852-4314-b47a-f0c4f8215d5d)